Sixteen killed in accident at state-owned coal mine in China's Guizhou province

-BEIJING, Sept 25 (Reuters) - Sixteen people were killed in a coal mine accident in Panzhou city in southern China's Guizhou province on Sunday, according to a filing by the mine's owner, Guizhou Panjiang Refined Coal Co, with the Shanghai Stock Exchange on Monday.
+BEIJING, Sept 25 (Reuters) - Sixteen people were killed in a coal mine accident in Panzhou city in southwestern China's Guizhou province on Sunday, according to a filing by the mine's owner, Guizhou Panjiang Refined Coal Co 600395.SS, with the Shanghai Stock Exchange on Monday.

+Rescue operations at the mine are under way, and a team has been dispatched to Guizhou province to guide the efforts, state media outlet Xinhua reported on Monday.

 All coal mines in Panzhou city have suspending production for a day, according to Shanghai-based commodities consultancy Mysteel.
 Guizhou's mine safety administration told Reuters it did not have information on the situation.